The Church of Jesus Christ of Latter-day Saints in Croatia: Serbia

-The LDS Church reported 369 members in 3 congregations as well as 2 family history centers in Serbia for year-end 2022.
+The LDS Church reported 422 members in a single congregations as well as a family search center in Serbia for year-end 2025.
 These congregations are namely the Beograd Branch, Novi Sad Branch and Sremska Mitrovica Branch.
 Family history centers are located in Beograd and Novi Sad.

 Slovenia

-The LDS Church reported 445 members in 2 congregations in Slovenia for year-end 2022.
+The LDS Church reported 466 members in 2 congregations in Slovenia for year-end 2025.
 These congregations are the Ljubljana Branch and Maribor Branch.
 A family history center is located in Ljubljana.

 Temples

 There are no temples in the Adriatic North Mission.
 As of May 2022, countries within the Adriatic North Mission were assigned to the Frankfurt Germany Temple.
 Church President Russell M. Nelson has announced that a temple will be built in Vienna, Austria and Budapest, Hungary which, once completed, will reduce the travel time and cost needed to attend a temple.